 Yes.
-A landlord must provide tenants with a mailing address and physical location so that tenants can contact the landlord to pay rent or if they have problems with their rental unit.
-A landlord can provide this information in a Notice of Landlord, which is a dated and signed notice that the landlord gives a tenant within 7 days of the tenant moving into the rental property.
-A landlord can also provide this information in the lease or by posting it in a common area of the rental building such as the lobby or mail room.
+The landlord must provide tenants with their contact information such as a mailing address and physical location.
+That way, tenants can contact the landlord to pay rent or if they have problems with their rental unit.
+The landlord can provide this information in a Notice of Landlord. which is a dated and signed notice.
+The landlord must give the notice to the tenant within 7 days of the tenant moving into the rental property.
+The landlord can also provide this information in the lease.
+Otherwise, they can post it in a common area of the rental building such as the lobby or mail room.

-If a tenant does not have the landlord’s contact information, he or she may want to speak with other tenants to find out if they know how to locate the landlord.
-If rent is paid by cheque, then the person who accepts the cheque or wherever the cheque is mailed may be where a tenant can locate the landlord.
+In case the tenant does not have the landlord’s contact information, they can speak with other tenants to find out if they know how to locate the landlord.
+If the tenant pays rent by cheque, then the person who accepts the cheque or wherever the cheque is sent to may be where a tenant can locate the landlord.

-If the landlord has failed to provide any contact information, the landlord may have committed an offence under the Residential Tenancies Act.
-The tenant may wish to contact Service Alberta to speak to someone about the complaint process.
+If the landlord fails to provide any contact information, it may be an offence under the Residential Tenancies Act.
+The tenant can contact Service Alberta to speak to someone about the complaint process.